MDU-PHL/ngmaster/README.md

 	$ ngmaster.py --updatedb

+A copy of the old database is saved in the database folder just in case, but is overwritten with each subsequent ```--updatedb```.

 **To update the allele databases into a different folder (ie. not the /db folder in the ngmaster directory):**

 	$ ngmaster.py --updatedb --db path/to/folder